-Internship in Counseling and Human Services (Prerequisite: CHS 340) The internship is a significant clinical and educational experience.
+CHS 380 3 cr.
+Internship in Counseling and Human Services

+(Prerequisite: CHS 340) The internship is a significant clinical and educational experience.
 It provides both a supervised practical experience in the student's field and an opportunity to integrate knowledge and skills.
 Students will spend a minimum of 150 hours in the field placement.
+Prerequisite for CHS 481.